 - Survival in austere and remote locations

 - Response to natural, industrial, and intentional disasters

 - Emergency management

-- Provide leadership and management at local and international disaster settings
+- Integrate knowledge of leadership and management principles for local, national, and international emergency and disaster response

 - Design and implement projects that improve patient outcomes in austere and remote locations